grousewood-games/solforge/docs/rules.md

 - `Animations`: Turning off will stop the animations.
 Things will run faster, it may be tricky to figure out what is happening.

 You can also select a different game playmat here.
 The classic 5 are provided, but the game colour schemes tend to work best with the default `Uterra` background.

+### Advanced Options

+This submenu will let you do deeper tweaks to the game.

+- `Bot Brains` adjusts the decision-making tolerance of the AI opponent.
+  - `Metamind` will always pick the choices it deems best.
+In theory this should provide the greatest challenge.
+Gameplay may feel repetative as it will tend to favour the same picks.
+  - `Savant` will select from the upper-tier choices.
+Moves will generally be sensible, with some variety mixed in.
+  - `Wurm` is more "open to experiences" in making selections.
+It will still make reasonable picks, but can open up plays with less-popular cards.
+- `Bot Priorities` will adjust how the AI calculates the value of each action.
+Higher levels will give that metric more priority.
+Adjusting these settings for a specific deck strategy can help the bot put up a better fight.
+  - `Minions` will prefer having a creature present in a lane, regardless of its quality.
+  - `Potency` will favour creatures of higher quality.
+This includes health, attack, effects like armor and regenerate, and the ability to impact itself or other creatures.
+  - `Menace` will value a creature's potential to inflict damage.
+Primarily attack and breakthrough.
+  - `Life Gain` will focus on increasing the player's life and defending against player damage.
+  - `Life Drain` will relish in reducing the opponent player's life total.
+  - `Deck` will respect improving the quality of cards in your deck for better future draws.
+  - `Hand` will attempt to draw more cards into the players hand.
+  - Minons, Potency, and Menace are symmetrical measures.
+For example, a high Minions setting will also result in the bot wanting to reduce your creature count as well as increase its own.
+- `Random Filter` allows you to limit the qualifying decks selected in Random mode.
+This only appears when setting up a Constructed game.
+  - `Good` categories are competative decks who's dominant cards are from the sets listed.
+In general, later sets have more powerful cards.
+  - `Average` decks are functional but are often at a disadvantage against Good decks.
+  - `Jank` decks typically work on a gimmick or theme.
+Full of fun times but typically can't keep pace with stronger decks.
+Note that Infinity decks are in this category; once Energy Surge got Overload on L3, they are no longer infinite.
+  - `Official` decks were from the original app and used to showcase new cards.
+They are cohesive but not top-tier.
+- `Reset All` will appear if changes have been made.
+Clicking it will set everything back to the Mimicwurm default settings.

 ## Turn Structure